chiteroman/PlayIntegrityFix/README.md

 ## Certify Play Store and fix Google Wallet
 Follow this steps:
+- Flash my module in Magisk/KernelSU (if you already have my module, just ignore this step).
 - Clear Google Wallet cache.
 - Clear Google Play Store cache.
-- Clear GSF (com.google.android.gsf) data and cache.
+- Clear GSF (com.google.android.gsf) cache.
-- Flash my module in Magisk/KernelSU (if you already have my module, just ignore this step)

-Then reboot device and should work.
-Also some users recommend to clear GMS data and cache but for me it wasn't necessary.
+- Clear GMS cache.

+Reboot and done!

 ## Read module logs
 You can read module logs using this command: